Installieren Sie die genialokal App auf Ihrem Startbildschirm für einen schnellen Zugriff und eine komfortable Nutzung.

 Bei genialokal.de kaufen Sie online bei Ihrer lokalen, inhabergeführten Buchhandlung!

-From the New York Times bestselling author of Misquoting Jesus comes a surprising history of Jesus' most radical commandmenta new kind of altruismtracing how the extraordinary duty to love even those who are strangers to us has shaped our world and our lives.
-When we donate money to victims of natural disasters, or offer our forgiveness, or consider it a government's responsibility to provide some basic assistance to those in need, we are (knowingly or not) demonstrating the enduring legacy of a particularly Christian kind of love.
-For centuries, Greek and Roman moral philosophers prioritized generosity towards friends and family.
-Even Old Testament exhortations to love your neighbor gave little reason to consider the suffering of those beyond your own community.
-Jesus changed all this, introducing a revolutionary new ethical obligation to love those you didn't even knowunconditionallyand to demonstrate that love through acts of care.
+From the New York Times bestselling author of Misquoting Jesus comes a surprising history of Jesus' most radical commandment, tracing how this extraordinary duty to love even those who are strangers to us has shaped our world and our lives.
+From the earliest of times up through Greek and Roman antiquity, moral thinkers prioritized generosity toward friends and family.
+Even Old Testament exhortations to love your neighbor said little about the suffering of those beyond your own community.
+Jesus changed all this, introducing a revolutionary new ethical obligation to show love to those you don't know, and might even dislike, through acts of care.
 The implications of this radical commandment would be debated, misunderstood, and resisted by early Christians.
-But by the fifth century, a new "common sense" began to transform the moral conscienceand the politicsof the West.
-In Love Thy Stranger, New Testament historian Bart D. Ehrman charts the causes and consequences of this ethical revolution with his signature sly humor and verve.
-For in this moment of renewed debate over the limitations of Christian love, Jesus' most demanding commandment remains a thrillingly provocative one, even two millennia on.
+But by the 5th century, this new common sense began to transform the moral conscienceand the politicsof the West.
+In Love Thy Stranger, New Testament historian Bart D. Ehrman charts the causes and consequences of this ethical revolution up to the present day with his signature sly humor and verve.
+For in this moment of renewed debate over the limits of the love we owe to others, Jesus' most demanding commandment remains quite provocative, even two millennia on.

 Bart D. Ehrman is a leading authority on the New Testament and the history of early Christianity.
 A distinguished professor of religious studies at the University of North Carolina at Chapel Hill, he is the author of six New York Times bestsellers, including Misquoting Jesus, How Jesus Became God, and The Triumph of Christianity.
 He has also created nine popular audio and video courses for The Great Courses.
 His books have been translated into twenty-seven languages, with over two million copies and courses sold.